magento/devdocs/_includes/config/es-elasticsearch-magento.md

 				<li>If the Elasticsearch server is on a different host from Magento, log in to the Magento server and ping the Elasticsearch host.
 Resolve network connectivity issues and test the connection again.</li>
 				<li>Examine the command window in which you started Elasticsearch for stack traces and exceptions.
 You must resolve those before you continue.<br />
 	In particular, make sure you started Elasticsearch as a user with <code>root</code> privileges.</li>
-<li>Make sure that <a href="{{ site.gdeurl21 }}config-guide/elasticsearch/elasticsearch-overview.html#prereq-secy">UNIX firewall and SELinux</a> are both disabled, or set up rules to enable Elasticsearch and Magento to communicate with each other.</li>
+<li>Make sure that <a href="{{page.baseurl}}config-guide/elasticsearch/elasticsearch-overview.html#prereq-secy">UNIX firewall and SELinux</a> are both disabled, or set up rules to enable Elasticsearch and Magento to communicate with each other.</li>
 	<li>Verify the value of the <strong>Elasticsearch Server Hostname</strong> field.
 Make sure the server is available.
 You can try the server's IP address instead.</li>
 	<li>Use the command <code>netstat -an | grep <em>listen-port</em></code> command to verify that the port specified in the <strong>Elasticsearch Server Port</strong> field is not being used by another process.<br />
 	For example, to see if Elasticsearch is running on its default port, use the following command: